'American Sniper' Kyle called Texas murder defendant 'nuts'

 "Chris was face down, nose in the dirt," one of the lodge staff said.
 The two were declared dead at the scene.

-Taya Kyle said bonding over target practice helped her husband discuss difficult matters with veterans trying to adjust to life after battle.
+Taya Kyle said bonding over target practise helped her husband discuss difficult matters with veterans trying to adjust to life after battle.

 "They can really talk and commiserate and get some healing done," she said of the outings.